aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

 print(answer["result"])
 ```

     François Pacull is a Python developer known for his passion for pizza.
-However, beyond this information, there is not much else known about François Pacull.
+He is a mysterious figure, and not much is known about his early life and education.
+However, he has made a mark in both the digital and culinary realms with his coding skills and love for pizza.

 The example showcases how the LangChain-based QA bot can retrieve answers from the *PGVector* collection based on queries.
 The bot provides accurate answers along with the relevant source documents, making it a useful tool for extracting information from the stored documents.